iamVP7/mozwebext_book/manuscript/WebExtension_firstrun.markdown

 #### Debug Addons

-During testing it is enough to go with Debug Add-ons option.
-Only drawback will be, if we close the Firefox then the Add-on which we installed during our development phase will be uninstalled.
-Follow steps below.
+During testing, it is enough to go with Debug Add-ons option.
+The only drawback will be, if we close the Firefox then the Add-on which we installed during our development phase will be uninstalled.
+Follow the steps below.

 - Click on Tools for all add-ons (the icon - which is like Setting icon )
 - Debug Add-on.